craiglabenz/django-tablets/README.md

     * It works out of the box with regular Django templates, and requires only installing `django-jinja` to support Jinja2 templates.
 * `django-ace` is used to provide a nice in-browser editing experience.

+> Note that `tablets` is frozen at Django <= 1.7.*, as Django 1.8's refactor of the template layer makes DB-and-J2 nature of this app completely unnecessary.

 ### Preview
 ![Admin preview](https://raw.githubusercontent.com/craiglabenz/django-tablets/master/media/admin-change-form.png "Optional Title")